vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

 ### Wisdom

-   * Project name:Research and development of knowledge base system in design of CNC machine tools
+   * Project name: Research and development of knowledge base system in design of CNC machine tools
    * Details for the team
       * Team leader
         * Mr Liu